Helena Paulo

 Helena Gilda Simão Paulo (born 24 January 1998) is an Angolan handball player for Primeiro de Agosto and the Angolan national team.
 She competed at the 2020 Summer Olympics, in Women's Handball.

-She represented Angola at the 2017 World Women's Handball Championship in Germany.
+She represented Angola at the 2017 World Women's Handball Championship in Germany, and at the 2021 World Women's Handball Championship in Spain.

 In 2018, she represented Angola at the 2018 Women's Junior World Handball Championship where she finished as the competition's top scorer with a total 73 goals.